First Chechen War: Continuation of the conflict and mounting Russian defeats

+Growing Russian defeats and unpopularity in Russia

-On 6 March 1996, 350 Chechen fighters infiltrated Grozny and launched a three-day surprise raid on the city, taking most of it and capturing caches of weapons and ammunition.
-During the battle, much of the city's Russian forces were destroyed, with most of them surrendering or running away.
-After a couple columns of Russian relief forces were destroyed on the roads leading into the city, Russian forces gave up on trying to reach the trapped soldiers in the city.
-Chechen fighters subsequently withdrew from the city on orders from higher command.
-Also in March, Chechen fighters attacked Samashki.
-A month later, on 16 April, Chechen forces destroyed a large Russian armored column in an ambush near Shatoy, killing up to 220 soldiers; in another one, near Vedeno, at least 28 Russian troops were killed.
+On 6 March 1996, a group of Chechen fighters infiltrated Grozny and launched a three-day surprise raid on the city, taking most of it and capturing caches of weapons and ammunition.
+During the battle, many of the Russian troops were wiped out, with most of them surrendering or routing.
+After two columns of Russian reinforcements were destroyed on the roads leading to the city, Russian troops eventually gave up on trying to reach the trapped soldiers in the city.
+Chechen fighters subsequently withdrew from the city on orders from the high command.
+In the same month in March, Chechen fighters and Russian federal troops clashed near the village of Samashki.
+The losses on the Russian side amounted to 28 killed and 116 wounded.

+On 16 April, a month after the initial conflict, Chechen fighters successfully carried out an ambush near Shatoy, wiping out an entire Russian armored column resulting in losses up to 220 soldiers killed in action.
+In another attack near Vedeno, at least 28 Russian soldiers were killed in action.

 As military defeats and growing casualties made the war more and more unpopular in Russia, and as the 1996 presidential elections neared, Yeltsin's government sought a way out of the conflict.
-Although a Russian guided missile attack assassinated the ChRI President Dzhokhar Dudayev on 21 April 1996.
-Yeltsin even officially declared "victory" in Grozny on 28 May 1996, after a new temporary ceasefire was signed with the ChRI Acting President Zelimkhan Yandarbiyev.
-While the political leaders were discussing the ceasefire and peace negotiations, military forces continued to conduct combat operations.
-On 6 August 1996, three days before Yeltsin was to be inaugurated for his second term as Russian president and when most of the Russian Army troops were moved south due to what was planned as their final offensive against remaining mountainous Chechen, strongholds, the Chechens launched another surprise attack on Grozny.
+Although a Russian guided missile attack assassinated Dudayev on 21 April 1996.
+Yeltsin even officially declared "victory" in Grozny on 28 May 1996, after a new temporary ceasefire was signed with the Chechen acting president Zelimkhan Yandarbiyev.
+While the political leaders were discussing the ceasefire and peace negotiations, Russian forces continued to conduct combat operations.
+On 6 August, three days before Yeltsin was to be inaugurated for his second term as Russian president and when most of the Russian troops were moved south due to what was planned as their final offensive against remaining mountainous Chechen strongholds, the Chechens subsequently launched another surprise attack on Grozny.